 (One more thing: the numbers above don't include the costs of the first mile: the many thousands of dollars spent on bikes, gear, flights, and passports to actually get the trip started.)

 Do we have insurance?

-We plan on insuring ourselves.
-Healthcare is fairly affordable in most parts of the world (especially the places we'll be traveling), and statistically speaking, those who pay for travel insurance are unlikely to ever use it (insurers who pay out more in claims than they receive in premiums aren't insurers for very long).
-Rather than forfeit those premium payments forever, we'll be sticking $2,000 per year in a special break-in-case-of-emergency fund, for exactly the types of things you'd want to file an insurance claim for.
-If we use that $2,000 in the first year, we'll have another $2,000 for the second year, but if we don't use any of that $2,000 in the first year, then we'll have insured ourselves for $4,000 in the second year, and $6,000 in the third year, and so on.
+Lauren has a limited catastrophic health insurance plan, but otherwise we're insuring ourselves.
+Healthcare is fairly affordable in most parts of the world, and statistically speaking, those who pay for travel insurance are unlikely to ever use it (insurers who pay out more in claims than they receive in premiums aren't insurers for very long).
+Rather than forfeit those premium payments forever, we stick $2,000 per year in a special break-in-case-of-emergency fund, for exactly the types of things you'd want to file an insurance claim for.
+Anything we don't use in the first year rolls into the second year, and anything not used in the second year rolls into the third, and so on.
 In the event of a truly expensive crisis those funds can't cover, we'll just eat into our trip budget and maybe cut the whole journey a little shorter.